2001 Honda Indy 300: Background

-Practice and qualifying
+Practice

 There were three practice sessions preceding Sunday's race.
 The first practice session on Friday lasted 105 minutes, the second practice running for 90 minutes was held in the afternoon, and the final session took place on Saturday morning lasting 75 minutes.
 A rain shower on Thursday night made the track slightly wet.
 Most drivers began on dry slick tyres with a few using wet-weather tyres as they optimised the set-up of their cars.
 Light drizzle returned to the area 41 minutes into practice, which later turned to a deluge and flooded the track.
-Jimmy Vasser set the fastest lap of the session with a time of 1 minute, 36.911 seconds, almost one tenth of a second faster than Castroneves in second.
+Jimmy Vasser set the fastest lap of the session with a time of 1:36.911, almost one tenth of a second faster than Castroneves in second.
 Adrián Fernández, Roberto Moreno, Christian Fittipaldi, Cristiano da Matta, Patrick Carpentier, Bryan Herta, Memo Gidley and Michel Jourdain Jr. filled positions three to ten.
 Carpentier braked too late for the third corner and slid onto a run-off area but avoided striking the wall and reversed onto the track.
 The first red flag was waved for two minutes as Scott Dixon lost traction at the rear of his vehicle and went broadside into the turn one chicane.
 Dixon made minor contact with the barrier and stalled his car, requiring assistance from course officials.
 Carpentier spun for a second time at turn seven and briefly went airborne after driving over a kerb, breaking a front suspension wishbone.
 Da Matta ran deep at the turn fourteen hairpin and stalled, stopping the session for four minutes as course officials restarted his car.